 Woodlands Dark and Days Bewitched: A History of Folk Horror (Dir.
 Kier-La Janisse, 2021)

-The direction was a bit haphazard and there were no great revelations to speak of but I found the dives into British, American, and Eastern European films really rewarding.
-I wish the stuff about Japanese films and folklore had been flushed out and explored more but I’m nitpicky when it comes to Japanese culture references since it’s a subject I’ve spent a lot of time with myself.
-I especially appreciated the documentary’s attempt to find a cohesiveness to a complex topic even when I didn’t agree with the choices made.
-A nice mix of old and new cinema was included and I was happy to see so many of the films I’ve written about and championed myself over the years spotlighted, particularly neglected works such as The Fool Killer and Eye of the Devil.
+The direction was a bit haphazard and there were no great revelations to speak of but I found the dives into British, American, and Eastern European films especially rewarding.
+I do wish the content about Japanese films and folklore had been flushed out and explored more but I’m nitpicky when it comes to Japanese culture references since it’s a subject I’ve spent a lot of time with myself.
+But overall I really appreciated the documentary’s attempt to find a cohesiveness to a complex topic even when I didn’t always agree with the choices made.
+A nice mix of old and new cinema was included and I was happy to see so many of the films I’ve written about and championed over the years spotlighted, particularly neglected works such as The Fool Killer and Eye of the Devil.
 Many critics I admire and appreciate took part, which made it a fun watch.
 Overall, an interesting and introspective documentary about a subject close to my heart and one that I’ve written about a great deal myself.

 Wrath of Man (Dir.
 Guy Ritchie, 2021)